 When can I apply for the Wayne Morse Scholars program?

-Applications are open in early April each year.
-The deadline is May 29.
+Applications open in spring each year.

 Is this a scholarship?

 No. This is a highly competitive honorific program that does not provide significant funding.
 There are small stipends to support your practicum, scaleable based on need.
 In-person participation throughout the program is essential.

 Students from any discipline who have at least two full years remaining in their undergraduate program.
 That usually means students who will be sophomores or juniors in Fall Term.

 Generally seniors are not eligible.
 However, you may participate if you have at least two full years left in your undergraduate program.

 Any student who feels passionate about politics, policy, legal issues, social justice, or public affairs.
 No previous experience in these areas is necessary.
 The application committee looks for a track record of service or a demonstrable commitment to causes.